elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

 - create a Kubeflow Pipelines runtime configuration
 - run a pipeline on Kubeflow Pipelines
 - monitor the pipeline run progress in the Kubeflow Pipelines UI
+- review output visualizations a notebook or script produces
 - access the pipeline run output on cloud storage

 If you'd like you can extend the pipeline by adding two more notebooks, which can be executed in parallel after notebook `Part 1 - Data Cleaning.ipynb` was processed: